Duke of Richmond: History of the dukedom

 The fourth creation of the dukedom of Richmond was in August 1675, when Charles II granted the title to Charles Lennox, his illegitimate son by Louise de Keroualle, Duchess of Portsmouth.
 Charles Lennox was further created Duke of Lennox a month later.
 Charles' son, also Charles, succeeded to the French title Duke of Aubigny (of Aubigny-sur-Nère) on the death of his grandmother in 1734.
 The 6th Duke of Richmond and Lennox was created Duke of Gordon (See Clan Gordon) in 1876.
-Thus, the Duke holds three (four, if the French Aubigny claim is accepted) dukedoms, more than any other person in the realm.
+Thus, the Duke holds three (four, if the French Aubigny claim is accepted) dukedoms; three, equal since 2022 to Prince William, Duke of Cornwall, of Rothesay and of Cambridge.

 The subsidiary titles of the dukedom created in 1675 are Earl of March (created 1675), Earl of Darnley (1675), Earl of Kinrara (1876), Baron Settrington, of Settrington in the County of York (1675), and Lord Torbolton (1675).

 The Dukes of Richmond, Lennox and Gordon are normally styled Duke of Richmond and Gordon.
 Before the creation of the Dukedom of Gordon they were styled Duke of Richmond and Lennox.
 The titles Earl of March and Baron Settrington were created in the peerage of England along with the Dukedom of Richmond.
-The titles Earl of Darnley and Lord Torbolton were created in the Peerage of Scotland along with the Dukedom of Lennox.
-Finally, the title Earl of Kinrara was created in the peerage of the United Kingdom with the Dukedom of Gordon.
+The titles Earl of Darnley and Lord Torbolton were created in the peerage of Scotland along with the dukedom of Lennox.
+Finally, the title Earl of Kinrara was created in the peerage of the United Kingdom with the dukedom of Gordon.
 The eldest son of the Duke uses the courtesy title Earl of March and Kinrara.
 Before the creation of the Dukedom of Gordon, the courtesy title used was Earl of March.